david8128/Electeam-Sharky/README.md

 For this project is used the MCPWM BLDC motor control (hall sensor feedback) example from ESP-IDF library.

 #### Battery
-When battery is fully charged the voltage is 42V.
+When battery is fully charged the voltage is 40.6V.
 The BMS open the discharging circuit when the battery voltage is under 32V.

+The energy or maximum energetic storage capacity of the battery is 320Wh.

 *This modes will be reviewed under the light of the Shell Echo Marathon Competition.*
 ## Modes